LiveFastEatTrashRaccoon/RaccoonForFriendica/README.md

 # RaccoonForFriendica

 This is a client for the [Friendica](https://friendi.ca) federated social platform powered by Kotlin Multiplatform (KMP) and Compose Multiplatform (CMP).
-The reference platform is currently Android.
+The app is also compatible with Mastodon and Mastodon-like backends.

 The project is _heavily_ inspired by the **RaccoonForLemmy** app for Lemmy, which demonstrated something like this can be achieved with this tech stack.
-This is why it retains part of its name, making clear that the two projects are related and share a lot of common heritage and are maintained by the same people.
+This is why it retains its name, making clear that the two projects are related and share a lot of common heritage and are maintained by the same people.

 ## Want to try it?